ahmadhassandebugs/interview-grind/repeat_offenders/README.md

 - remove nth node from a linked list recursively
 - merge two sorted linked lists iteratively
 - merge two lists iteratively at alternate positions

+## Trees
+- inorder traversal of a binary tree recursively
+- preorder traversal of a binary tree recursively
+- postorder traversal of a binary tree recursively